Frequently Asked Questions

 The earlier that you propose your project, the more we time we have to discuss with potential departments.
 It can take as much as two semesters to build a new project into an existing course.
 Tell us about your project here.

-15. How far in advance does a faculty member need to talk to OCE about a potential project?
+15. How far in advance does a faculty member need to talk to OCE about a potential course collaboration?

-The earlier that you propose a project, the more we time we have to coordinate details and confirm whether OCE can assist with the project.
-Please note that currently OCE has the capacity to partner with three projects a semester.
-Tell us about your project here.
+The earlier that you propose a project or collaboration, the more we time we have to coordinate details and confirm whether OCE can assist with the project.
+Please note that currently OCE has the capacity to partner with four courses a semester.
+Tell us about your idea here.

 16. Can a faculty member create a new course for CBL?

 A faculty member considering developing a new course must consult with their department chair.
 New course approval is strictly at the discretion of department chairs.
-The Office of Community Engagement is unable to fund expenses associated with new course creation.
+The Office of Community Engagement is unable to underwrite the creation of a new course.